consortium-horizon/vm/README.md

-# A LEMP vagrant machine
+# Consortium Apps Vagrant Based Testing Environement

 ## Introduction

-This project automates the setup of a LEMP development environment.
+This project automates the setup of a LEMP development environment and checkout latest version github/consortium/apps

 ## Requirements